lloydkevin/hugo-wd/content/post/2008-05-28-php-sucks-boy-am-i-tired-of-hearing-this.md

 #### Functions, Functions, Functions

-I, myself, have never really understood the &#8220;too many functions&#8221; argument.
+I, myself, have never really understood the "too many functions" argument.
 Maybe it does make the documentation a bit muggy to get through, but how many functions that are in there have very little to do with me.
 I don't care, I just use a handful of them.

 #### PHP is OPP - That's All There Is To It